TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

   Report on the state of the internal binary caches.

 Usage:
-  chifra status [flags] <mode>
+  chifra status <mode> [flags]

 Arguments:
-  mode - the name of the binary cache to report on
+  mode - the (optional) name of the binary cache to report on, terse otherwise
 	One of [ index | monitors | names | abis | caches | some | all ]

 Flags: